-With its clear signage and prominent location at the edge of downtown,
+With its clear signage and prominent location at the edge of downtown, Morris Thompson Cultural & Visitors Center can't be missed. |

-A beautiful display of indigenous clothing
+A beautiful display of indigenous clothing and other items. |

 The Morris Thompson Cultural & Visitors Center is a free attraction not far from downtown Fairbanks.
 The center is open to the public between 8am and 9pm daily, which allows visitors to choose a flexible time to stop by.